scriptburn/person-matcher/README.md

 This project is licensed for **non-commercial use only**.

-If you wish to use this software in a commercial product or service, please contact the author for a commercial license:
+If you wish to use this software in a commercial product or service, please contact the author

-📩 [your-email@example.com]
-🌐 [your-website-or-license-page.com]

 ---